-- 1. Peer Group8 Alignment: - The degree of alignment between the company's TSR rank and the CEO's total pay rank within a peer group, as measured over one-year and three-year periods (weighted 40/60); - The multiple of the CEO's total pay relative to the peer group median. - 2.
+- 1. Peer Group Alignment: - The degree of alignment between the company's annualized TSR rank and the CEO's annualized total pay rank within a peer group, each measured over a three-year period. - The multiple of the CEO's total pay relative to the peer group median. - 2.
 Absolute Alignment the absolute alignment between the trend in CEO pay and company TSR over the prior five fiscal years i.e., the difference between the trend in annual pay changes and the trend in annualized TSR during the period.